scandum/rotate/README.md

 Successive Rotation
 -------------------
-First described by Gries and Mills in 1981, this rotation is very similar to the Gries-Mills rotation but performs non-linear swaps.
-It is implemented as the Piston Rotation in the benchmark, named after a loop optimization that removes up to `log n` branch mispredictions by performing both a left and rightward rotation in each loop.
+First described by Gries and Mills in 1981, this rotation is very similar to the Gries-Mills rotation but performs non-linear swaps.[^3] It is implemented as the Piston Rotation in the benchmark, named after a loop optimization that removes up to `log n` branch mispredictions by performing both a left and rightward rotation in each loop.

 ```c
 ┌──────────────────────────┬─────────────────┐